Psychedelic Comedy Banquet

 SOLD OUT!
 Join the Waitlist.

-Explore the lighter side of psychedelic science with an evening of fine dining and unique performances from nationally recognized stand-up comics, plus music, addresses from hosts and partners, and more.
+Explore the lighter side of psychedelic science with an evening of fine dining and unique performances from nationally recognized stand-up comics, plus music, addresses from conference hosts, and more.

 Host of the Duncan Trussell Family Hour, Duncan is a fixture on the Los Angeles comedy scene and a regular at the legendary Comedy Store.
 Duncan is also a recurring guest on the Joe Rogan Experience, and co-hosted the popular Lavender Hour podcast with Natasha Leggier.

 Shane Mauss has been a comedian for twelve years.
 Nine years ago, he won an award for Best Stand-Up at the HBO US Comedy Festival and became a fulltime national (and sometimes international) headliner.
 Since then, he has appeared on Jimmy Kimmel, Showtime, five times on Conan, and had specials on Comedy Central and Netflix.
 Shane is currently hosting a hilarious journey through the stigma, history, laws, and science of psychedelics in his nationwide tour, "A Good Trip."

 Adrienne Airhart is a former professional dancer turned writer and stand up comedian.
 She opened for Patton Oswalt who subsequently described her as, “Hilarious... and disturbing!” — a description she takes seriously as a dark comedian, delving into the world of psychedelics as alternative treatment to her PTSD.
 Gasps precede laughs with her stories, and that visceral reaction is what keeps her getting on stage time and again.